dmlls/yang/README.md

 ## 7. Related Extensions

-If you don't like Yang!, there are many [other options](https://addons.mozilla.org/en-US/firefox/search/?q=bangs), but these were the most inspiring in the early development of Yang!:
+If you don't like Yang, there are many [other options](https://addons.mozilla.org/en-US/firefox/search/?q=bangs), but these were the most inspiring in the early development of Yang:

 - [`sophie-glk/bang`](https://github.com/sophie-glk/bang)
 - [`Inclushe/duckduckgo-bangs-but-faster`](https://gitlab.com/Inclushe/duckduckgo-bangs-but-faster)